mridubhatnagar/blogs-backup/ckyzyp3qa0fi88es17l162y8m.md

 **References:**

 - If you are interested in learning about personal finance.
-Other books on similar lines include:
+Below mentioned are some more books on similar lines.
+These introduce you to finance.
+But, lack Indian context.

    - I'll teach you how to be rich by Ramit Sethi
     %[https://www.amazon.in/Will-Teach-You-Be-Rich/dp/0761147489]